These elegant shoulder planes are vital tools for trimming and improving cut joints, particularly shoulders, rabbets, tenons, and grooves.

 The blade is about .005” wider than the body.
 Align the edge of the blade with the side of the body that you want it to be flush with.
 Laying the tool on its side can help you do this quickly and accurately.
 Or if you wish, you can grind a little material off the side of the blade to make it flush with both sides.

+The body is cast from Ductile Iron, a very strong alloy that will take a lot of abuse.
+These castings are fully stress-relieved, a process that removes inherent stresses and ensures that the tool will remain flat and true.
+The cap is Manganese Bronze.
+Other parts are Brass; the adjuster nut is Stainless Steel.
 The blade is A-2 Tool Steel hardened to Rockwell 60-62, cryogenically treated and double tempered.
 Our heat treating technique ensures that the blade will take and hold a very fine edge for a long time.
 After heat treating, the blade is fully surface ground on the top, back, and cutting edge, giving a smooth, flat surface that will take a mirror finish very quickly.
 The thick blade provides solid chatter-free cutting.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.